 - High-side switching where you need to control the positive supply line

-- Reverse polarity protection circuits
+- Reverse-polarity protection circuits

 - Push-pull output stages (paired with N-channel)